The Urgent Harvest

 Finally, from looking at the cursed tree, what really is wrong with it?
 Essentially, it can grow tall and get leafy, but the big problem is that the fruit has no juice.
 In essence, the tree is supposed to absorb life-giving water from the soil and pass it on to others through its fruit, but this is not happening.
 It is as if the tree has cut itself off from the source of living water by relying on its own strength.
 It looks fine from the outside, but yields empty fruit.

 In some sense, the juice is the maim chaim, “living water,” of the Holy Spirit, which Jesus says will pour out of the one who believes in him (John 7:38).
-The “juice” comes having a life that is filled with the refreshing presence of the Lord, and without that, our lives are empty and hollow.
+The “juice” comes from having a life that is filled with the refreshing presence of the Lord, and without that, our lives are empty and hollow.

 God is Our Refuge